 Pupils are encouraged to experience British Culture through our curriculum themes.
-For example, pupils have visited local place e.g. library, Hardwick Hall and Bolsover Council.
-As a school, we take part in sporting activities which helps to instill ‘fair play’ and engender a ‘team spirit’.
-Although some of our pupils may find it difficult to articulate their feelings and concerns; staff are attuned to changes in demeanor and wellbeing that may indicate anxiety.
-Alternative communication such as Makaton, signs and symbols can be used when needed.
-If they are concerned about a pupil our accepted practice links to the Safeguarding Policy which entrusts a duty of care to all staff to actively protect and promote the welfare of children.
+For example, pupils have visited local places e.g. the library, Hardwick Hall and Bolsover Council.
+As a school, we take part in sporting activities which helps to instil ‘fair play’ and engender a ‘team spirit’.
+Although some of our pupils may find it difficult to articulate their feelings and concerns; staff are attuned to changes in demeanour and wellbeing that may indicate anxiety.
+Alternative communication systems such as Makaton, signs and symbols are used where appropriate to support students to communicate effectively with others.

 These have a broad Christian basis and always include an act of worship.
 As well as the spiritual content, emphasis is also placed on teaching about moral, social and cultural issues relevant to our pupils.

 Each department has an assembly once a week.
-The assemblies have a structured routine where 'good work' is celebrated through certificates, pupils in Primary are sung to if it is their birthday and then a short assembly activity/story by either classes or visitors.
+The assemblies have a structured routine where 'good work' is celebrated through certificates, pupils in Primary are sung to if it is their birthday and then a short assembly activity/story by either classes or visitors is provided.
 There is a prayer and a song at the end followed by music relating to the theme of the assembly.

 There are also whole school assemblies which take place at Christmas, Easter and at the end of the school year.

 Please note that parents have the right to withdraw their child from Religious Education or Collective Worship, or both.
-Please contact the Headteacher to discuss the provision of alternative arrangements.
+Please contact the Principal to discuss the provision of alternative arrangements.